 5.9 TSB will provide support for a JCA, within available resource limits.

-5.10 A JCA may be terminated at any time if the study groups involved agree that the JCA is no longer required.
-A proposal to do so, including justification, may be submitted by any study group involved or by TSAG, and examined for decision by the study group responsible for the JCA, after consulting the study groups involved and TSAG (via electronic means, if a TSAG meeting is not pending in the near future).
-A JCA may continue across a WTSA but will automatically be reviewed at the first TSAG meeting following the WTSA.
+5.10 A JCA may be terminated at any time if the involved study groups agree that the JCA is no longer required.
+A proposal to do so, including justification, may be submitted by any study group involved or by TSAG, and examined for decision by the study group responsible for the JCA, after consulting the involved study groups and TSAG (via electronic means, if a TSAG meeting is not pending in the near future).
+A JCA will automatically be reviewed at the first TSAG meeting following the WTSA. .
 A specific decision must be taken on the continuation of the JCA, potentially with adjusted terms of reference

 Annex A Template to describe a proposed new Recommendation in the work programme